Information for High School Students

 Click on the "Apply" link above to begin the application process.

-Most high school students apply to SUNY-ESF under Regular Freshman Admission.
+Most high school students apply to SUNY ESF under Regular First-Year Admission.
 Once required credentials are received, the Admissions Committee begins review of the application.
 Therefore, it is important to forward all your credentials soon after you have filed your application.
-The recommended application filing date for Regular Freshman Admission is as outlined above, February 1.
+The recommended application filing date for Regular First-Year Admission is as outlined above, February 1.
 Notifications are released beginning around March 1 and students must reply with their intention to enroll by May 1.

-Please pay close attention to application codes and deadlines for Regular Freshman admission.
+Please pay close attention to application codes and deadlines for Regular First-Year admission.

 Click on the "Apply" link above to begin the application process.

-The College recognizes that some students wish to spend a portion of their first two years of college at another institution, and will transfer to SUNY-ESF in either their sophomore or junior year.
-And, high school applicants who are not academically prepared for freshman entry may benefit by attending another college in preparation for future transfer to SUNY-ESF.
+The College recognizes that some students wish to spend a portion of their first two years of college at another institution, and will transfer to SUNY ESF in either their sophomore or junior year.
+And, high school applicants who are not academically prepared for first-year entry may benefit by attending another college in preparation for future transfer to SUNY ESF.

 Click on the "Apply" link above to begin the application process.
 Please pay close attention to application codes and deadlines for Guaranteed Transfer.